momomodotcom/MoJS/README.md

 MoJS
 ====

-MoJS is not a Framework per sé, and is only a name for a collection of libraries that are each optional.
+MoJS is not a framework per sé but only a name for a collection of libraries that are each optional and work without the others.

 These are:

-MoVC
+MoVC - Model View Controller

-MoCP
+MoCP - Mo Client Pages

-MoVC_MoCP_Integration
+MoEV - Mo Events

-MoEV
+MoVC_MoCP_Integration - A plugin that makes MoVC and MoCP play nice together.